nicolapiccinelli/libmpc/docs/source/manual/manual.rst

 The optimization result is stored in the **Result** structure.
 The structure contains the following fields:

 * solver_status: the return code of the optimization solver
+* is_feasible: a boolean flag that indicates if the optimal solution is feasible
 * solver_status_msg: the status message of the optimization solver
 * cost: the optimal cost of the optimization problem
 * status: the status of the MPC